christian-7/MultiColorSPR/README.md

 Test Datasets are available at https://doi.org/10.5281/zenodo.1127010

 Detailed instructions on how to process the test datasets can be found in `Documentation`.
 After downloading, unpack the file `test_data_for_MultiColorSPR.zip`.
-Either copy the folder into the `MultiColorSPR` folder or update the path information in the beginning of each script accodingly.
+Either copy the folder into the `MultiColorSPR` folder or update the path information in the beginning of each script accordingly.
+Currently, each path is formatted for macOS.

 ### Dependencies